 On August of 1926, Elizabeth Chalifoux filed for (and subsequently received) permission to remodel the house, adding a new bay at the second story in the rear.
 The addition was designed by architect William Chapman.

 On May 19, 1927, Elizabeth Chalifoux transferred the property to her mother, Alice Hathaway (Haskell) Burrage, the wife of Albert Cameron Burrage, as trustee on her behalf.

 In about 1935, they were joined at 306 Marlborough by Ernest Harvey Pentecost, a widower, and his children.
 They previously had lived in Brookline.
 They also maintained a home in Topsfield.
 Ernest Pentecost was a former sea captain, having served as captain of the Cunard Line’s Saxonia from 1897 until his retirement soon after his marriage in November of 1908 to Marion Wentworth Peirce (who died in 1921).
 During World War I he served as a flotilla commander in the British Navy.

-The property changed hands and in December of 1981 was purchased by Julius R. Cavadi, trustee of the 206 Marlborough Street Renewal Trust.
+On December 24, 1981, 306 Marlborough was purchased from Daniel J. Finn by Julius R. Cavadi, trustee of the 206 Marlborough Street Renewal Trust.
 In March of 1984, he filed for (and subsequently received) permission to legalize the occupancy of 306 Marlborough as five apartments, noting that a “prior owner and mortgagee purchased property as five family on October 10, 1962, and had continuously used it for that purpose.”

-In June of 1984, Edward F. Godfrey and his wife, Judith C. Godfrey, purchased 306 Marlborough from Julius Cavadi In August of 1984, they filed for (and subsequently received) permission to convert the property back into a single-family dwelling.
+On June 19, 1984, 306 Marlborough was purchased from Julius Cavadi by Edward F. Godfrey and his wife, Judith C. Godfrey.
+In August of 1984, they filed for (and subsequently received) permission to convert the property back into a single-family dwelling.